John Carey (Australian politician): Parliament

 On 10 November 2021, Carey announced major reforms to local government in Western Australia.
 The proposed changes include making local government elections have preferential voting like at state and federal elections, as opposed to the currently used method of first-past-the-post voting; making larger local governments have directly elected mayors or presidents, as opposed to them being elected by councillors; a mandatory caretaker period before elections; livestreaming of council meetings online and posting of recordings; the formation of a local government inspector to investigate and fix dysfunctional councils in an attempt to avoid the need for expensive enquiries; further define the roles and responsibilities of councillors and local government CEOs; and new rules for the number of councillors for each local government.
-Legislation for this will be introduced to parliament in 2022.
+Legislation for this, the Local Government Amendment Bill 2023, passed the Legislative Assembly on 24 March 2023 and has yet to pass the Legislative Council.

 As Lands Minister, Carey was responsible for the passage of the Wittenoom Closure Bill, which passed in March 2022.
 This allowed the government to permanently close the former town of Wittenoom by compulsorily acquiring the remaining private properties and removing all infrastructure from the town.
 The town had been declared a contaminated site due to asbestos mining, but several people still lived there and visited there.
 In September 2022, the last resident was evicted.

+Carey was appointed Minister for Planning in the Cook ministry, sworn in on 8 June 2023 following Mark McGowan’s resignation and Roger Cook’s elevation to premier.
+As part of the reshuffle the Local Government, the portfolio was handed to newly elevated Cabinet Member, David Michael.

+Following the 2025 state election, Carey was sworn in by His Excellency the Governor of Western Australia, Chris Dawson APM, on 19 March 2025 as Minister for Planning and Lands; Housing and Works; and Health Infrastructure.

+In the aftermath of WA Labor’s third successive electoral landslide, Premier Roger Cook moved to consolidate his government’s reform agenda with a wide-ranging Cabinet reshuffle.
+John Carey was appointed to two newly created portfolios: Works and Health Infrastructure.
+The establishment of Health Infrastructure was created to create greater focus on the delivery of major capital investments, among them, the new Women’s and Babies Hospital to replace the ageing King Edward Memorial Hospital.

+The Works portfolio was similarly carved out to provide centralised oversight of public infrastructure, aiming to bring coherence to the intersecting demands of housing, planning and construction, amid constraints with labour supply.
+The Health and Mental Health Portfolios passed to first-time minister Meredith Hammat.